-The National Prion Clinic (NPC) and National CJD Research and Surveillance Unit (NCJDRSU)
+The National Prion Clinic (NPC) and UK National CJD Nursing Service

-At the both the National Prion Clinic (NPC) and National CJD Research and Surveillance Unit (NCJDRSU) specialist nurses/care co-ordinators are available to provide information, signposting and ongoing emotional support.
-The nurses can arrange to visit you at home, an alternative convenient location, or can be contacted by telephone or by e-mail.
-There are four nurses at the NPC, two at the National CJD Research and Surveillance Unit.
+At the both the National Prion Clinic (NPC) in London and UK National CJD Nursing Service have specialist nurses/care co-ordinators are available to provide information, signposting and ongoing emotional support.
+There are four nurses at the NPC and two at the UK National CJD Nursing Service in Edinburgh.
 The NPC aims to make available around a day each per week specifically for information and emotional support.
 If it is felt that more specialist therapy is required, they have a neuro-psychologist within the team who can provide help, or could also help you to access therapy in your local area.
-See page 6 for both NPC and NCJDRSU contact information.
+See page 6 for contact information.